What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 • GI problems

-And that just names a few symptoms of MCAS!
+And that just names a few possible symptoms of MCAS!

 Here’s another problem with these dysregulated mast cells.
-Mast cells start seeing everything as a threat.
+They can start seeing everything as a threat.

 If you don’t know this saying, it comes from an old practice coal miners used.
 Mines could have toxic gases that were odorless.
 Miners could die in the mines from breathing in these fumes.

-They didn’t have a way to test for these gases back then.
-But someone found out that canaries are more sensitive to those fumes.
+They didn’t have a way to test for these gases but someone found out canaries are more sensitive to those fumes.
 So, they’d take canaries into the mines with them.

 Do you feel like you are a canary in the coal mine, too?